line/planet-kit-demoapp-apple/README.md

 The app will build and run on the selected device.

+## Limitations

+In LINE Planet Call, each call is limited to a maximum duration of five minutes.
+After five minutes, the call will automatically end with the disconnect reason `.maxCallTimeExceeded`.

 ## Issues and inquiries

 Please file any issues or inquiries you have to our representative or [dl\_planet\_help@linecorp.com](mailto:dl_planet_help@linecorp.com).